pleistra/Paul-Leistra-Portfolio/README.md

 Teaching and data analytics have a lot of the same core skills.
 I know how to explain technical ideas to a non-technical audience and how to keep my audience engaged.
 I can read an audience and adapt on the fly, as necessary.
 I communicate clearly and collobarate effectively.

-In terms of some hard skills, I'm taking courses in data analytics and data science (Google's Data Analytics certificate as well as a Data Science Certificate from the University of Waterloo).
-Through these courses and through some natural curiosity, I'm picking up skills in SQL, Python, R, Pandas, NumPy, Tableau, etc. I have a strong mathematical mind (I ranked in the top 200 of all math students in North America in the Putnam math contest in my undergraduate career).
+In terms of some hard skills, I've taking courses in data analytics and data science (Google's Data Analytics certificate as well as a Data Science Certificate from the University of Waterloo).
+Through these courses and through some natural curiosity, I'm picking up skills in SQL, Python, R, Pandas, NumPy, Tableau, etc.

-I'm looking to secure an entry-level data analyst position for summer or fall of 2025.
-I know I have a lot to learn, and am looking to join a team where I can be mentored but also be expected to produce results.
+I'm looking to secure a data analyst position for summer or fall of 2025.
+I'm looking to join a team where I can be mentored, but also be expected to produce results.

 Here's my [resume](Resume-PaulLeistra.pdf).